 - Completed safeTY jacket application – Required

-- Current photo (jpg, png, pdf) – Required
+- Current photo (jpg or png) – Required

-- Proof of guardianship if individual is over 18 years old
+- Copy of birth certificate for minors AND proof of guardianship if individual is over 18 years old. – Required